top of page

 1. Plan for Adaptability

-Before your lesson even begins, consider how you can adapt it based on your students' needs.
+Before your lesson even begins, consider how you can adapt different stages and approaches based on your students' evolving needs.
 Think about common barriers to learning, and plan how you can overcome them.
 For example:

-Prepare sentence starters or vocabulary banks for students who may struggle with writing - need further scaffolding?
-Consider using Widgit or the noun project to quickly connect visuals to your vocabulary.
+• Prepare sentence starters or vocabulary banks for students who may struggle with extended or independent writing - need further scaffolding?
+Consider using Widgit or the Noun Project to quickly connect visuals to support meaning.

-Create a range of questioning levels—from simple recall questions to higher-order thinking—to engage all learners.
-Again, consider the speaking and listening scaffolds that could support EAL learners or those with SEND to access higher-order thinking questions too.
+• Prepare a range of questioning levels—from simple recall questions to higher-order thinking—which engage all learners.
+Again, consider the speaking and listening scaffolds that could provide the opportunity for all learners to access higher-order thinking questions.

 2. Use Ongoing Assessment